d3cod3/GAmuza/README.md

 # NOW Working on:

-* The TIMELINE GUI Module, binding the last version of [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline), and make it compatible with GAmuza core
+* The AUDIO ANALYSIS GUI Module

 # Version history